 - The observation method does not require the willingness of the participant to record.
 The researcher can observe from a distance and record his findings

-- Faces a severe disadvantage because it takes a longer time frame compared to other data collection methods
+- Observational methods Face a severe disadvantage because it takes a longer time frame compared to other data collection methods

 - There is a chance of higher observer bias in the observation method